zx80/flask-simple-auth/demo/README.md

 The application retrieve API parameters transparently and turns them into typed function parameters at the python level.
 The application code does not need to dive into `request`, which does not appear anywhere.
-Parameters may come through `args`, `form` or `json`, the application does not need to care.
+Parameters may come from `args`, `form` or `json`, the application does not need to care.

-For instance in [users.py](users.py), the `PATCH /users/<login>` route includes a mandatory `login` string parameter to identify the user, and two optional `upass` string and `admin` boolean parameters to describe expected changes.
+For instance in [users.py](users.py), the `PATCH /users/<login>` route includes a mandatory `login` url string parameter to identify the user, and two optional `upass` string and `admin` boolean parameters to describe expected changes.

 ## Database

-Flask, I guess because Python memory management requires a global lock (GIL) which is a universal pain (who would use multiprocessing if decent threads were available?), basically enforces a one thread process which relies on global variables instead of functions parameters (eg `request`, `app`, `g`).
+Flask, because Python memory management requires a global lock (GIL) which is a universal pain (who would use multiprocessing if decent threads were available?), basically enforces a one thread process which relies on global variables instead of functions parameters (eg `request`, `app`, `g`).

-Thus database interactions are also managed by a global object named `db` in the demo application.
+Thus database interactions follow this disputable model and are managed by a global object named `db` in the demo application.

 When trying to split their application in distinct files, the user quickly bumps into a reference sharing and initialization chicken-and-egg problem,